Shop now & save up to 80% on medication

 VaccinesCore antigens, Bordetella focus, kitten or adult schedule contextTiming, risk setting, and whether your cat is healthy enough for vaccination

-AntiviralsPrescription status and condition fitWhether herpesvirus is likely or confirmed
+AntiviralsPrescription status, product page details, and condition fitWhether feline herpesvirus is likely or confirmed

 AntibioticsDrug class, format, and prescription requirementsWhether bacterial disease or complications are suspected

-ArticlesSafety topics, medication background, and preparation questionsHow the information applies to your cat’s signs
+Condition pagesLikely causes, related product groups, and symptom patternsHow the information applies to your cat’s signs

 Form matters when cats are congested, stressed, or eating less.
-Gels can be easier for some cats.
 Tablets require reliable handling and administration.
-Liquids need careful measuring.
+Liquids need careful measuring when prescribed.
 Product pages can help you compare these practical details before contacting the clinic.

 Quick tip: Write down your cat’s weight, symptoms, appetite, and current medications before reviewing options.